lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 Finally, how to automate deployment, testing and promotion of each new changes made to code source?
 The previous script has also created a CI/CD pipeline configuration for the `inventory-service` component.
 In order to illustrate it, you can simulate a simple change within the component source code.

 For now, only the first t-shirt of our product catalogue is available into inventory.
 Let say that we have received new items for the third t-shirt.
 Connect to the Gogs repository URL and locate the `app.js` file within `inventory-service` repository.
-And do a simple addition on line conditionning the response returned to `order-service`.
+And do a simple addition on line conditioning the response returned to `order-service`.
 You may add this simple OR condition and save/commit the file.

 ```
 || req.params.productId === "3"
 ```

 After that, just go to the `fabric` project and within the _Builds > Pipelines_ section of web console, start the new `inventory-service-pipeline` pipeline.
-You shoud end up with the following executed pipeline and should be able to experiment the committed change.
+You should end up with the following executed pipeline and should be able to experiment the committed change.

 ![inventory-service-pipeline](https://raw.githubusercontent.com/lbroudoux/openshift-msa-store/master/assets/inventory-service-pipeline.png)